 Compatibility can be defined as the balance between community and military needs and interests.
 The goal of compatibility planning is to promote an environment where both entities can coexist successfully.
 Information obtained from the Policy Committee, Technical Working Group, and the public will be analyzed to identify current and potential compatibility issues.
 This analysis will consider the effectiveness of community planning tools for land use decisions and existing and projected development trends within the JLUS Study Area.
 A set of 25 compatibility factors will be considered to evaluate the range of issues that influence land use compatibility.
 While all factors will be initially assessed, several factors may not exist within the Pinal County JLUS Study Area.

 JLUS recommendations can be categorized into six key areas: information, communication, coordination, partnerships, policy, and regulatory.
 They may be:

-Copyright © 2022, Matrix Design Group, Inc. This study was prepared under contract with Pinal County, Arizona, with financial support from the Department of Defense Office of Economic Adjustment.
-The content reflects the views of the key JLUS partners involved in the development of this study and does not necessarily reflect the views of the Office of Economic Adjustment.
+Copyright © 2022, Matrix Design Group, Inc. This study was prepared under contract with Pinal County, Arizona, with financial support from the Department of Defense Office of Local Defense Community Cooperation.
+(OLDCC).
+The content reflects the views of the key JLUS partners involved in the development of this study and does not necessarily reflect the views of the OLDCC.